Great news! As of November 10, 2014, departments can now use Non-Catalog Ordering to:

-- The order is not a standing order (recurring order).
-(Note: Support for standing orders is in the pipeline and coming soon.)
+- The order is not a blanket or standing order (recurring order).

-- Users can leverage existing eProcurement functionality such as open system access, document retention, and electronic approval flow
+- Ability to leverage existing eProcurement functionalities, such as open system access, document retention, and electronic approval flow

-- Greater transparency than the Purchasing and Accounting (PAS) legacy system, allowing users to see the status of the order at every step in the purchasing process
+- Greater transparency, allowing users to see the status of the order at every step in the purchasing process

 - Overall University procurement cost savings